apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NN Divisional Round Prediction Contest: 49ers face Jordan Love, Packers**
+**Dementia onset and brain aging slowed with daily multivitamin, study finds: 'Exciting'**

-You can read more about it [here](https://www.ninersnation.com/2024/1/18/24041674/divisional-round-prediction-contest-49ers-face-jordan-love-packers).
+You can read more about it [here](https://nypost.com/2024/01/18/lifestyle/dementia-onset-and-brain-aging-slowed-with-daily-multivitamin-study-finds/).

 ## Requirements
 - Python 3.8